 Using Leap Motion technology the apprentice's hands are tracked and simulated in VR enabling them to manipulate a virtual material with their hands.
 The virtual material has properties similar to analog textiles but with the flexibility and added intricacy afforded by computation.

 The result is a unique handcraft experience where human hand skills and technology work in synergy with each other.

-HOW CAN WE USE THESE HYBRID MATERIALS TO FUEL CRAFT INNOVATION?
+HOW CAN THESE HYBRID MATERIALS FUEL CRAFT INNOVATION?

-WHAT KIND OF ROLE WILL THE HANDS PLAY IN THIS HYBRID MAKERSPACE?
+WHAT ROLE WILL THE HANDS PLAY IN THIS HYBRID MAKERSPACE?

 Time is a recurring characteristic of most traditional apprenticeships where a master craftsperson builds a personal relationship with an apprentice to whom he/she passes on their skill and wisdom.
 In Japan, the word Takumi, Japanese for ‘artisan’, is used to refer to master craftsman/woman who has an uncompromising commitment to their work.
 The Takumi spend decades honing their craft and it is said that it takes 60,000 hours of training to become a true Takumi.
 To achieve this level of commitment, the Takumi is said to embrace mindful repetition where crafting becomes intuitive and second nature.

 It appears then that it is precisely this slow, repetitive journey to becoming a master craftsperson that eventually instills in the maker patience and persistence.
 It is these values that are devoid of economic and social conditions that Apprenticeship 2.0 aims to instill in the digital craft apprentice.